Karal Ann Marling

-Karal Ann Marling (born November 5, 1943) is an American cultural historian and writer.
-A professor emerita of the University of Minnesota, she is an American studies scholar with a special focus on the visual arts.
+Karal Ann Marling (5 November 1943 – 18 September 2026) was an American cultural historian and writer.
+A professor emerita of the University of Minnesota, she was an American studies scholar with a special focus on the visual arts.
 The New York Times described her as a "keen-eyed critic of American popular culture."
 One book reviewer described her as a stylistic and intellectual heir to both Erma Bombeck and Tom Wolfe.

 Originally from the East Coast, she earned a Ph.D. at Bryn Mawr College before she came to Minnesota in 1977 to teach.
-She has since become an acknowledged expert on her adopted home state, including on the cultural significance of state fairs (including the Minnesota State Fair) and shopping malls (including the Mall of America).
+She became an acknowledged expert on her adopted home state, including on the cultural significance of state fairs (including the Minnesota State Fair) and shopping malls (including the Mall of America).

-Marling has written 19 full-length non-fiction books.
+Marling wrote 19 full-length non-fiction books until her death in 2026.

+Marling died on 18 September 2026, at the age of 82.